sigmundfridge/DayFlow/README.md

-# DayFlow
+# MultiDayFlow

-iOS Date Picker + Infinite Scrolling.
+iOS Date Picker + Infinite Scrolling + multiple day selection

 ## Play

-Look at the [Sample App](https://github.com/evadne/DayFlow-Sample).
-Check out the [Sample Video](http://vimeo.com/evadne/dayflow-debut).
-Have fun.
-Make it faster.
-Fork and send pull requests.
-Figure out hooks for customization.
+A (unfinished) version of Evadne Wu's Dayflow (Look at the [Sample App](https://github.com/evadne/DayFlow-Sample)) that allows multiple days to be selected.

 ## Use

-Plop `DFDatePickerViewController` in, and implement the one method in `<DFDatePickerViewControllerDelegate>`:
+For single day selection see [Evadne Wu's page](https://github.com/evadne/DayFlow).
+This is my ongoing attempt to add multiple day functionality.
+There is a new protocol method

-	- (void) datePickerViewController:(DFDatePickerViewController *)controller didSelectDate:(NSDate *)date;
+	- (void) datePickerViewController:(DFDatePickerViewController *)controller didSelectDates:(NSArray *)dates;

-That pretty much sums up what it does.
+To initialise the controller for multiple selection, use:
+	DFDatePickerViewController *picker = [[DFDatePickerViewController alloc ] initForMultipleDates:YES];

+Otherwise for single date selection you can init it the normal way or with
+	DFDatePickerViewController *picker = [[DFDatePickerViewController alloc ] initForMultipleDates:NO];

+This is definitely a WORK IN PROGRESS.

 ## Licensing